 While most of the United States does not use the metric system, most of the world does.
 The metric system is used to describe measurements for weight, length and volume.
-The measurement used to describe weight is kilograms.
-There are 2.2 lbs. in every kilogram of weight.
-This can drastically reduce the number that shows up on your bathroom scale every morning but will not change the amount of weight that is healthy to lose each week.
+The measurement used to describe weight is kilograms, and there are 2.2 pounds in every kilogram of weight.
+This can drastically reduce the number that shows up on your bathroom scale every morning, but it will not change the amount of weight that is healthy to lose each week.

 Healthy Weight Loss

-The CDC recommends that you lose weight gradually, approximately 1 to 2 lbs. per week.
-This equates to between 0.45 and 0.9 kg of weight loss per week.
-Interestingly, even if your weight-loss goal is modest it is likely to produce benefits such as reduced blood pressure, cholesterol and blood sugar.
-A 5 percent weight loss may still keep you in the overweight or obese range but can also decrease your risk of chronic diseases which are related to obesity.
+Even a small reduction in fat can produce benefits such as reduced blood pressure, cholesterol and blood sugar.
+A 5 percent fat loss may still keep you in the overweight or obesity range but can decrease your risk of chronic diseases related to obesity.
 Knowing this, you can view your overall weight-loss goal as a journey during which you will continue to receive benefits before you reach the end results.

 Read more: What Is a Good Healthy Diet?